coreymwamba/phd-tools/README.md

 ### 1. Set up a private Git repository (or some form of version control store)

-a.
-Make a folder on you computer where your chapters/sections/media are going to be stored.
+1. Make a folder on you computer where your chapters/sections/media are going to be stored.
-b.
-Sign up for an account on a Git hosting service
+2. Sign up for an account on a Git hosting service
-c.
-Make a private repo (these are free on both Github and Gitlab)
+3. Make a private repo (these are free on both Github and Gitlab)
-d.
-Follow instructions to link folder to Git repo
+4. Follow instructions to link folder to Git repo
-e.
-Optionally give access to supervisory team/critical friends (Github only; you can add them as collaborators and they will also need Github accounts)
+5. Optionally give access to supervisory team/critical friends (Github only; you can add them as collaborators and they will also need Github accounts)

 [co]: https://github.com/brndnmtthws/conky